john30/ebusd-configuration/guidelines.md

 For details of the [eBUS TypeSpec library, see the library readme](https://github.com/john30/ebus-typespec).

+In addition to the tooling provided by TypeSpec directly, the [VS Code extension "ebus notebook"](https://marketplace.visualstudio.com/items?itemName=ebusd.ebus-notebook) is provided and allows working on message definitions directly in a VS Code notebook with support for sending to a running ebusd instance.

 ## Example
 Here is a small example illustrating the enhanced readability.
 A message declared in CSV like this:
 ```csv